oaoutpost0/alog/README.md

 # alog

-ALog is a simplest form of leveled logger based on standard `log.Logger`.
+ALog is the simplest form of the leveled logger based on the standard `log.Logger`.

 ## Usage